Montana Court Records

 - Dawson County Correctional Facility, Glendive

-According to information retrieved from the Bureau of Prisons website, the U.S. government does not operate a federal prison in the state as of this time.
+According to information retrieved from the Bureau of Prisons website, the U.S. government does not currently operate a federal prison in the state.

 There are two ways to search for inmates currently incarcerated in a state prison or under supervision by the Board of Probation and Paroles.

 Contact the facility: The contact information of the penal institutions in Montana is available on this webpage.
-The searcher must click on the institution where he/she suspects the inmate is located and use the phone, fax, or mailing address to contact the prison.
+The searcher must click on the institution where they suspect the inmate is located and use the phone, fax, or mailing address to contact the prison.
 For all direct correspondence with the jail, endeavor to have the name, offender number, and estimated incarceration date at hand.
-The administrative staff will need this information to search the facility’s database for the inmate status.
+The administrative staff may need this information to search the facility’s database for the inmate's status.
 However, prison policy prohibits the disclosure of sensitive information regarding an inmate.

-Use Offender search: This electronic database lists all inmates under the Montana Department of Corrections supervision.
-Interested persons can use this inmate locator to find an inmate regardless of the facility of incarceration.
-Upon query, the database will also return information such as the offender’s mugshot, status (secure or parolee), physical description, and a summary of incarceration record.
+Use Offender search: This electronic database lists all inmates under the supervision of the Montana Department of Corrections.
+Interested persons may use this inmate locator to find an inmate regardless of the facility of incarceration.
+Upon query, the database may also return information such as the offender’s mugshot, status (secure or parolee), physical description, and a summary of the incarceration record.

 Are Incarceration Records Public in Montana?

 Yes, incarceration records and criminal history records are public information in Montana.
-Interested persons must contact the specific local and state agencies to obtain a copy of these documents.
+Interested persons may contact the specific local and state agencies to obtain a copy of these documents.

 - The name of the person involved in the record, unless said person is a juvenile